fabian-gubler/bachelor-thesis/notes/contents/2-refactoring.md

 - (fowler) Self-testing code not only enables refactoring—it also makes it much safer to add new features, since I can quickly find and kill any bugs I introduce.

-#### Challenges: What to watch out?
-Simultaneous
-- Could inhibit others from working on the code at the same time (fowler describes this phenomenon as two hats).
-- Easy to change hats when coding alone, but hard when in larger teams.
-- Needs clear separation on which part of the code base is being refactored, and which is added functionality.
-The key is that these separate parts must be entirely indepenedent
-- else: bugs will be introduced, point of refactoring that no observable behavior changes is not guaranteed)

-Counterintuition
-- (fowler) Although many people see time spent refactoring as slowing down the development of new features, the whole purpose of refactoring is to speed things up.

-Scope
-- Different levels of a refactor: From small programs to entire software stack / architecture

-Competence
-- Needs Education, not necessarily an easy task.
-- Requires knowledge about a code base.
-- (fowler) That judgment I mentioned earlier on whether to refactor or not is something that takes years of experience to build up.
-Those with less experience

-Conclusion
-- (fowler) Still, the evidence I hear from my colleagues in the industry is that too little refactoring is far more prevalent than too much.
-In other words, most people should try to refactor more often.

 ## Formalisation of Design Patterns
 ### Research and Methods
 - Try to use visuals to explain